vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

 [ Other ] Default setting corresponds to block theme
+[ Other ] Update admin settingpage library 2.4.0

 = 9.78.1.0 =
 [ Bug Fix ][ Auto Eycatch ] Fix auto eyecatch do not display